Stella Chiweshe: Biography

 Chiweshe was born on 8 July 1946 in Mujumi Village in Mhondoro.
 She learned to play the mbira from 1966 to 1969, at a time when there were social taboos against women playing the instrument, as well as colonial British prohibitions on cultural activities.
 She was taught by her great-uncle, after being refused by many teachers.
 During this period Chiweshe also performed forbidden Shona spiritual ceremonies.

 During the 1970s her music supported nationalist and women's rights causes.
 Her career as a recording artist began in 1974 with the release of the single 'Kasahwa' (Teal Records).
 In 1981 she joined the National Dance Company of Zimbabwe, playing the mbira, and toured with them internationally.
 During the 1980s, to continue a revitalisation of mbira music, Chiweshe amplified her mbira and introduced electric instruments to her supporting band.
 In 1985 she formed her first band The Earthquake.
 In 1988 Chiweshe recorded two black liberationist songs, 'Chimurenga' and 'NeHondo'.
 She also helped to form the Zimbabwe Musicians Union.
 During this period she also played the titular role in the film Ambuya Nehanda, which portrayed the life of Mbuya Nehanda, an anti-colonial resistance leader.

 Chiweshe performed numerous times in Germany and also participated in the WOMAD festival (1994 in the United States, 1995 in Australia, and 2006 in Spain).
 In 2004 she toured England with her daughter.
 She was known for her spiritual presence on stage, and for often taking snuff while performing.

-Chiweshe died on 20 January 2023, at the age of 76.
+Chiweshe died of brain cancer on 20 January 2023, at the age of 76.
 Her husband was Peter Reich, a German citizen.
 She also lived in Germany for several years.
 Her daughter is the mbira player Virginia Mukwesha, whom Chiweshe trained from a young age.

 On 21 January 2023 the government of Zimbabwe offered financial support for her funeral.